Dev-Dami/tini-log/CONTRIBUTING.md

 ## 🛠️ Development Setup

 Ready to start coding?
-Here’s how to set up `dd-tinylog` for local development.
+Here’s how to set up `Zario` for local development.

 1.  **Fork the Repository**
     Click the "Fork" button at the top right of the [main repository page](https://github.com/Dev-Dami/tini-log).
 This creates your own copy of the project.